hayde0264/CS-Degree/IDE/Vim/whatIsThe(gg)Command.md

- # How can you jump to the start of a file?
+ # What is the gg command?

  When in normal mode, you can jump to the begging of a file using **gg**.